Imprint of Early Dark Energy in Stochastic Gravitational Wave Background: Abstract

 \section{Abstract}

-Early dark energy that relieves Hubble tension leaves a fingerprint in the primordial stochastic gravitational wave background that originates from cosmic string network.
-We show that the signal is not only detectable with future planned gravitational wave experiments, but also distinguishable from other astrophysical and cosmological signals in the gravitational wave frequency spectrum.
+Early dark energy that relieves Hubble tension leaves a fingerprint in the primordial stochastic gravitational wave (GW) background that originates from cosmic string network.
+The signal is not only detectable with future planned GW experiments, but also distinguishable from other astrophysical and cosmological signals in the GW frequency spectrum.
+We find that the cosmic string GW spectrum can probe other new physics that influence the universe in post-Big-Bang-Nucleosynthesis with mid-band GW detection, which extends GW cosmic archaeology search region.